We may earn money or products from the companies mentioned in this post.

 Crestani was exposed to computers before he reached double digits.

-He employed technology to acquire exam answers for every online course and significant.
+He employed technology to acquire exam answers for every online course.

 “I sold my answers,” he says.
 “Strange.